-- Lockers should not be shared with other students. - Lockers should be kept clean and kept locked at all times.
+- Lockers should not be shared among students. - Lockers should be kept clean and kept locked at all times.
 Sums of money and other valuables should not be kept in school lockers.
-The school is not responsible for items stolen or left behind. - Each student has the ability to use the school issued lock and locker assigned to them. - Students are permitted to go to their lockers before school, during hall passing times, and at the end of their school day, or when a teacher grants permission. - Any decoration of lockers must be done according to guidelines established by the main office.
-Any questions or concerns should be directed to the assistant principal. - The administration reserves the right to search a locker if reasonable suspicion exists that drugs, alcohol, tobacco, weapons, or any other item detrimental to an individual(s), may be present within the locker.
+The school is not responsible for items stolen or left behind. - Each student has the ability to use a school owned locker available to them. - Students are permitted to go to their lockers before school, during hall passing times, and at the end of their school day, or when a teacher grants permission. - Lockers may not be decorated. - The administration reserves the right to search a locker if reasonable suspicion exists that drugs, alcohol, tobacco, weapons, or any other item detrimental to an individual(s), may be present within the locker.